MimuTao/Js/README.md

 As you can see, creat a Js file is very easy.
 This is a line that will be delete in the future.
 I think Js is an perfect language.
+This is a new line and will be delete later.